aplteam/Tatin/docs/FirstStepsWithTatin.md

       ]TATIN.InstallPackage [tatin]aplteam-MarkAPL /Path2Foo/Packages
 ```

-Note that we did not specify any of the major, minor and patch number but the Registry by alias (`[tatin]`); that tells Tatin that we want to get the very latest version of `MarkAPL` from the principal Tatin server.
+Note that we did not specify any of the major, minor and patch numbers but the Registry by alias (`[tatin]`); that tells Tatin that we want to get the very latest version of `MarkAPL` from the principal Tatin server.

 If you do not even specify the Registry then Tatin would scan all Registry; the first hit wins.
 Only then would it establish the best version on that server.

+You may even omit the group name, although this would fail in case the name ("MarkAPL") is used by multiple groups.

 Let's check what's now in `/Path2Foo/Packages`